 What is a Pyramid Scheme, and How Does it Differ From Multi-Level Marketing?

 A pyramid scheme, also called an “endless chain scheme,” is one where participants pay money to participate in a supposed investment opportunity, but their returns depend on how many people they recruit into the program.
 These scams are intentionally set up similarly to multi-level marketing (MLM) sales programs (like Avon, Scentsy, and LulaRoe), but whereas MLM companies offer legitimate products with a real marketing budget outside of the salespeople, pyramid schemes focus primarily on recruiting new investors because they provide the capital necessary to keep the scam alive.

 In some cases, the person heading a pyramid scam will require those under them to sell trivial goods to make it seem more like an actual business, but the bulk of the money changing hands is still done through recruiting, not selling.
 Sometimes the line between the two programs can be very fine, and many people operating what they believe to be legitimate MLM companies are accused of operating scams.

 Ponzi Vs. Pyramid Scheme

-Like most fraud cases, the charges filed will depend on the specific details involved, but common charges filed against those accused of running a Ponzi or pyramid scheme include mail fraud, wire fraud, securities fraud, tax fraud, theft, and money laundering.
-These charges can carry lengthy prison sentences, so it is critical anyone accused of running either a pyramid or Ponzi scheme contact a San Diego federal crimes lawyer as soon as possible.
+Like most fraud cases, these scams can also involve mail fraud, wire fraud, securities fraud, tax fraud, theft, and money laundering charges.
+These charges can carry lengthy prison sentences, so anyone accused of running a pyramid or Ponzi scheme should contact a lawyer as soon as possible.